pilgrimbeart/synth/docs/source/introduction.rst

 makes Synth run the ``scenarios/full_fat_device.json`` scenario on the account defined in ``../synth_accounts/OnFStest.json``.

-Before loading anything, Synth loads the file ``../synth_accounts/default.json`` at startup, if it exists, and this is where you can put universal parameters such as your Google Maps API key.
+Synth loads the file ``../synth_accounts/default.json`` if it exists at startup, so  this is where you can put universal parameters such as your Google Maps API key, to avoid having to put them in individual files.
+Like this:

+    { "google_maps_key" : "YOURKEY" }

 Synth merges the JSON files in the order given, so although they'll generally not contain overlapping information, if you *want* to override a parameter then you can do so.